Coogee House III

 Photography / David Chatfield

 Nestling into a fig-lined street, the architecture responds to a suburban site by privileging landscape and generosity over display.
-The form and palette are driven by a nostalgic interpretation of the Sydney suburban – leafy shadows tracking over red brick walls, gabled roof forms in green canopies, direct and durable construction detailing. .
-The house is large for a large family, but its expression and spaces are not grandiose.intimate.
+The form and palette are driven by a nostalgic interpretation of the Sydney suburban – leafy shadows tracking over red brick walls, gabled roof forms in green canopies, direct and durable construction detailing.
+The house is large for a large family, but its expression and spaces are intimate.
 While the house eschews the heroic in most instances, in one moment of exuberance, 23 corbelled brick arches step out as if opening arms upwards to sun and trees at the north of the site.

 It is a private world, where the modest street address belies the variety of nested forms and surprising volumes in the interior.